Non-Compensatory Damages in Civil and Common Law Jurisdictions: Requirements and Underlying Principles

 See footnote 23.

-See, e.g., The Second Restatement of Contracts, under which punitive damages are only recoverable if the ‘conduct constituting the breach is also a tort for which punitive damages are recoverable’.
-Restatement (Second) of Contracts, Section 355 (1981).
-For example, under New York law, for a breach of contract to merit the award of punitive damages, the defendant’s conduct must meet four criteria.
-The conduct must be ‘actionable as an independent tort’; it must be of an ‘egregious nature’; ‘the egregious conduct must be directed to plaintiff’; and ‘it must be part of a pattern directed at the public generally’.
+See, e.g., Restatement (Second) of Contracts, Section 355 (1981), under which punitive damages are only recoverable if the ‘conduct constituting the breach is also a tort for which punitive damages are recoverable’.
+For example, under New York law, for a breach of contract to merit the award of punitive damages, the defendant’s conduct must meet four criteria: the conduct must be ‘actionable as an independent tort’; it must be of an ‘egregious nature’; ‘the egregious conduct must be directed to plaintiff’; and ‘it must be part of a pattern directed at the public generally’.
 New York Univ. v.
 Cont’l Ins.
 Co., 87 N.Y.2d 308, 315, 662 N.E.2d 763, 767 (1995).

 See Rookes v.
 Barnard and Others A.C.
 1129, 1227.

 Indeed, in Kuddus v.
-Chief Constable of Leicestershire Constabulary, Lord Scott of Foscote affirmed that ‘[r]estitutionary damages are available now in many tort actions as well as those for breach of contract.
+Chief Constable of Leicestershire Constabulary 2 A.C.
+122, at 157, Lord Scott of Foscote affirmed that ‘[r]estitutionary damages are available now in many tort actions as well as those for breach of contract.
 The profit made by a wrongdoer can be extracted from him without the need to rely on the anomaly of exemplary damages’.
-See Kuddus v.
-Chief Constable of Leicestershire Constabulary 2 A.C.
-122, 157.

 Swiss Federal Tribunal, TF 4A_157/2007, 16 October 2007, 3.4.